brclar15/thesis/notes/progressReport.md

 **John Tzetzes Homeric Allegories**

-A retelling of the events that take place before the *Iliad*, closely corresponding to the range of events in the *Cypria*.
+This work contains a retelling of the events that take place before the *Iliad*, closely corresponding to the range of events in the *Cypria*.
 This retelling runs from line 133 to line 1214.
 Currently, we have edited through line 321.
 The next two folios, 9v and 9r, are missing from the manuscript.
 I need to move my edition over from a text file to an xml document.
 Mark up for abbreviations and unclear characters have been added, but no personal names or places have been tagged.

 **Moving Forward**